 1998; Neisser et al., 1996; Strenze, 2007).
 Parental intelligence and parental education are also linked with child intelligence (Bouchard, Jr., 2004; Devlin, Daniels, & Roeder,

-1997; Mercy & Steelman, 1982), and pose very viable alternative explanations in which parents are the one dissuading their children from engaging in early intercourse.
+1997; Mercy & Steelman, 1982), and pose viable alternative explanations in which parents could be influencing, or even actively dissuading, their children from engaging in early intercourse.
 For example, daughters whose mothers communicated frequently about the risk associated with sexual intercourse were less likely to have unprotected sex and engaged in sex less frequently (Hutchinson, Jemmott, Jemmott, Braverman, & Fong, 2003).
-Thus it could be that intelligent mothers, not intelligent children, are the ones recognizing the consequences of early intercourse and acting accordingly.in order to truly understand the causal nature of intelligence on Age at First Intercourse, we need to be able to untangle between and within family processes.
+Thus it could be that intelligent mothers, not intelligent children, are the ones recognizing the consequences of early intercourse and acting accordingly.
+In order to better understand the causal relation between intelligence and AFI, we need to be able to untangle between- and within-family processes, using both data and designs that have the ability to separate these sources of variance.

 Prior Within Family Analyses

-The authors are aware of two studies which explicitly untangled between and within family inﬂuences on the AFI-intelligence relationship (Harden & Mendle, 2011; Meredith, 2013).3 Harden & Mendle (2011) used 536 same-sex twin pairs from the Add Health Study to “test[] whether relations between intelligence, academic achievement and age at ﬁrst sex were due to unmeasured genetic and environmental diﬀerences between families.”
+Two past studies have explicitly separated between- and within-family inﬂuences on the AFI-intelligence relationship (Harden & Mendle, 2011; Nedelec et al, 2012).3 Harden & Mendle used 536 same-sex twin pairs from the Add Health Study to “test[] whether relations between intelligence, academic achievement and age at ﬁrst sex were due to unmeasured genetic and environmental diﬀerences between families.”
 Twins who diﬀered in their intelligence or their academic

 achievement did not diﬀer in their age at ﬁrst intercourse.
 They concluded that ”the association between intelligence and age at ﬁrst sex could be attributed entirely to unmeasured environmental diﬀerences between families.”

-3 Technically, three studies – Nedelec, Schwartz, Connolly, & Beaver (2012) conducted an extensive

-exploratory analysis of MZ twin pairs from the Add Health Study.
-They used intelligence diﬀerence scores to predict various social outcomes.
-They generally found null results in their small samples (N ranged from 48 to 166 pairs).
-Their sample is an underpowered subset of the same sample that Harden
+Nedelec, Schwartz, Connolly, and Beaver (2012) conducted an exploratory analysis of MZ twin pairs from the same sample used by Harden and Mendle, using intelligence difference scores to predict various social outcomes.
+They found consistent null results, though there samples were small and their statistical analyses were substantially underpowered.

-& Mendle (2011) used.

-Current Study
+3

+Current Study, Summary [some of this material more naturally goes in the Methods section]

-To summarize, the current study examines the relationship between intelligence and age at ﬁrst intercourse, using siblings and their children from a multi-generational nationally representative sample.
+To summarize, the current study examines the relationship between intelligence and age at ﬁrst intercourse, using siblings and their children from a multi-generational nationally representative sample, the NLSY.
 This examination extends the intelligence literature in several key ways.
-We (1) tested whether the relationship between intelligence and age

-at ﬁrst intercourse was consistent using between and within family analyses; (2) evaluated the alternative explanation that maternal intelligence inﬂuences child AFI; and (3) replicated these ﬁndings using assessments of intelligence from other ages.
+First, we tested whether the relationship between intelligence and AFIexisted in either or both between- and within-family analyses.Second, we evaluated the alternative explanation that maternal intelligence inﬂuences child AFI, using the cross-generational structure of the NLSY.
+Third,we replicated our findings using two different age periods.

+[I don’t think these predictions make very much sense until the design and dataset are described.
+Let’s delete the following up to the Methods section, and let this section end with the sentence starting “Third, … We may want to move all of this to the Methods section, I’m not sure yet

-We made the following predictions, based primary upon Harden & Mendle (2011)
+We made the following predictions, based primarily upon Harden & Mendle (2011)

 and Meredith (2013):

 Between Families,